sisath/NoteApp_/README.md

 # **What went well? / What didn't go as planned?**

-In general, everything has gone well in the end, however there were many obstacles along the way, one such example being "warning: adding embedded git repository: extractor/annotator-server
+In general, everything has gone well in the end, I have managed to produce a fully functioning API and have managed to achieve 100% test coverage, however there were many obstacles along the way, one such example being `warning: adding embedded git repository: extractor/annotator-server
-hint: You've added another git repository inside your current repository...".
+hint: You've added another git repository inside your current repository...`.
 I resolved the issue by committing/pushing to a brand-new repository and deleting the mixed repository.
 In Angular, I have faced an issue where my variables were undefined, because the observable did not finish.
 I have resolved it by creating a separate function and called it inside the subscription.
 I have also struggled with refreshing components in Angular; fixed by adding a function to reload the same component instead of reloading the entire page.
 Another issue occurred that the table in SQL was not being updated because the model wasn't updated after the API call; fixed by "reload"-ing the table by querying the backend again.
-Another issue was "No serializer found for class org.hibernate.proxy.pojo.bytebuddy.ByteBuddyInterceptor"; fixed by adding "spring.jackson.serialization.fail-on-empty-beans=false" in the application.properties file.
-Another issue being "Property '...' has no initializer and is not definitely assigned in the constructor"; have fixed it by going into the tsconfig.json file and setting the "strictPropertyInitialization" from "true" to "false".
+Another issue was `No serializer found for class org.hibernate.proxy.pojo.bytebuddy.ByteBuddyInterceptor`; fixed by adding `spring.jackson.serialization.fail-on-empty-beans=false` in the `application.properties` file.
+Another issue being `Property '...' has no initializer and is not definitely assigned in the constructor`; have fixed it by going into the `tsconfig.json` file and setting the `strictPropertyInitialization` from `true` to `false`.
-Moreover, while trying to set uo my SQL database, I received the message "Access denied for user 'test'@'localhost' (using password: YES) except root user"; I resolved the issue by GRANT <privileges> ON database.* TO 'user'@'localhost' IDENTIFIED BY 'password'; in SQL.
+Moreover, while trying to set uo my SQL database, I received the message `Access denied for user 'test'@'localhost' (using password: YES) except root user`; I resolved the issue by `GRANT <privileges> ON database.* TO 'user'@'localhost' IDENTIFIED BY 'password'`; in SQL.

 # **Possible improvements for future revisions of the project.**